ElectronicCats/HunterCatNFC/README.md

 1.- Turn on Hunter Cat NFC
 2.- Wait for the LEDs to turn off
-3.-Red LED flashes every 1 second
+3.- Red LED flashes every 1 second
-4.- Approach the reader, the huntercat NFC LEDs should light up indicating if an NFC reader was detected.
-5.- If it does not turn on and the LED stays on, it is not near an NFC reader.
+4.- Approach the reader, the Hunter Cat NFC LEDs should light up indicating if an NFC reader was detected 5.- If it does not turn on and the LED stays on, it is not near an NFC reader

 ## How does it work?